 We’ve discussed some of the problems of this proposed legislation in prior posts including:

 - Florida House Passes “Foreclosure Reform” Bill HB 87: Travesty of Justice for Florida Home Owners and Florida Borrowers – Here’s Why

 - Florida Legislature Annual Session Begins Today: Proposed Laws That Impact South Florida Home Owners In a Big Way Are on the Table

 However, some are going a step further than rallying against the law (like we have along with others like Florida State Senator Darren Soto).
-There are some that are considering filing a lawsuit to stop this law from being implemented.

 Why?
 What’s wrong here?

 Florida HB 87 Hurts Florida – and Florida Homeowners

 It is true that the Florida Legislature (after two years of trying) has passed the Florida Foreclosure Reform Bill and Florida’s Governor has signed it into law.
 It is effective as of June 7, 2013 (the date that the governor signed it) and many of its provisions will be valid Florida law in a matter of days (July 1, 2013).

 However, the fight is not over — there are constitutional issues to be addressed here, and judicial review of the constitutionality of the new law is inevitable — it’s really a question of what lawsuit is going to bring this argument before a Florida court first.